NGonline/Notes/Linux.md

 ## crontab
 - `crontab -e` to edit the config file. `minute, hour, day, month, week command`
+- `crontab file` install crontab for the current user, overwriting existing one in the process.
 - `30 7 * * * command` each 7:30 am.
 - `*/1 * * * * command` every minute.
 - `*/3 6-8 * * * command` every three minutes between 6:00 am and 8:00 am.
 - `L` means the last possible value. `0 8 L * ?` every 8:00 am at the last day of each month.
 - You can't specify values on both day and week since that is ambiguous. `?` means whatever on these fields.
 If you specify a value to one of these two fields, the other must be `?`.
+- **/etc/crontab** is system-wide cron configuration file. **/var/spool/cron/crontabs/** is the directory for storing user configuration files.

 ## curl
 - To transfer data from or to a server, using one of the supported protocols (HTTP, HTTPS, FTP, FTPS, SCP, SFTP, TFTP, DICT, TELNET, LDAP or FILE).